-In my experience, many producers, especially smaller ones, simply lack access to information on which analyses are important and necessary for specific products for the buyer.
-It is important to remember that hardly any coffee producers (farm/mill) have ever had laboratory analyses carried out on their coffees, and if they have, then usually only in the case of suspected presence of Ochratoxin A, sometimes also for heavy metals or storage-related contamination by mould.
+In my experience, many producers, especially smaller ones, simply lack access to information which analyses are important and necessary for specific products for the buyer.
+It is important to remember that hardly any coffee producers (farm/mill) have ever had laboratory analyses carried out on their coffees, and if they have, then usually only in the case of suspected presence of Ochratoxin A, sometimes also for heavy metals or storage-related contamination like mould.

 With by-products, however, the situation is completely different.
 Pulp and mucilage are highly sensitive to contamination by micro-organisms, insects can leave faeces in the pulp, aflatoxins can already be present on the unharvested coffee cherries and much more.
 Laboratory analyses that help to guarantee food safety are therefore indispensable.
 This is all new for some producers and it will certainly take some time to communicate the necessity of laboratory tests.
 A decisive factor for successful communication will be the willingness of buyers to accept the costs that are passed on to the product quantity (in order to pass them on to consumers later, of course).

 It should be noted that a test sample only gives us information about a very small section of a specific product volume.
 Extrapolations from a single sample to the total product volume must therefore always be viewed with caution.
-In combination with GAP (Good Agricultural Practice) and HACCP (and/or GMP - Good Manufacturing Practice and GHP - Good Handling Practice)*, sample analyses are an important element in guaranteeing the food safety of a product.
+However, in combination with GAP (Good Agricultural Practice) and HACCP (and/or GMP - Good Manufacturing Practice and GHP - Good Handling Practice)*, sample analyses are an important element in guaranteeing the food safety of a product.

 *for general information see: https://www.ams.usda.gov/services/auditing/gap-ghp